nairjayesh/nairjayesh.github.io/content/notes/counting-coins.md

 ---
-title: "How to count coins"
+title: How to count coins
 finished: false
-tags: ["technical", "research"]
+tags:
+  - technical
+  - research
-description: "An exploration into various techniques to count different coins"
+description: An exploration into various techniques to count different coins
+draft: true
 ---